 Rev. Erin J. Walter is a community minister ordained in the Unitarian Universalist tradition and also plays bass for two bands: Parker Woodland and Butch County.
 She joined host Xolani Kacela from her home in Austin, Texas.
 Erin Walter talked about her life as a minister in liberal faith.
 She discussed the sacred part of her ministry many people don’t see.
 Walter shared much needed wisdom.
 In particular, she described ways to build bridges over our differences.
 The pandemic affects us all, she said.
 She described how her UU ministry affects the people she serves.
 A member of the Texas UU Justice Ministry, her work often focuses on social justice.
 She put light on how listeners can change their neighborhoods by being humble.

-Las Cruces Bulletin publisher Richard Coltharp and editor Dave Burge inform listeners about what's going on in Las Cruces and highlight some of the articles in the new issue of the newspaper.
+Las Cruces Bulletin editor Dave Burge (with The Buzzman) gives a recap of the week's news and highlights some of the articles in the new issue of the newspaper.